 I began interacting with homeless people nearly ten years ago, at first casually, until I realized that we had something in common.
 Like many people living on the streets, I am estranged from my family.

 I am not an expert on homelessness in any way.
-I’m not a social worker, a psychologist or a sociologist.
-I don’t work for an organization that serves this population.
-I don’t have an education in writing, nor am I a journalist.
 I have picked my way along, learning as I go, about estrangement, about homelessness, about human spirit.

 These stories are not based on interviews or any type of formal arrangement.
 They are derived from interactions with the guests at the meal program.
-I don’t record the conversations.
-I do my best to capture words and the culture, and think of my work as perhaps embedded reporting, only I get to go home every night.
+Because these conversations aren't recorded I do my best to the capture words I hear, and the culture of homeless people.
+I think of my work as perhaps embedded reporting, only I get to go home every night.
 In short, they are simply stories about real people who are not like me, who are important to me, who have voices and ideas, problems and solutions.